 - (1) Submission of an informative and interesting well-written Story (max.
 10 points); - (2) European Dimension of the Story and project idea and to what extent it can serve as an example of good practice for other countries and communities (max.
-15 points); - (3) Linkage of the Story and accompanying project idea with the European Heritage Days priorities of diversity, education, community participation and engagement, environmental protection, gender equality and/or youth orientation (max.
-20 points): - (4) Originality and creativity of the project idea (max.
+15 points); - (3) Linkage of the Story and accompanying project idea with the European Heritage Days priorities of diversity, education, community participation and engagement, environmental protection, gender equality and/or youth orientation as well as the alignment with the European Heritage Days 2025 pan-European annual theme of Architectural Heritage (max.
+20 points); - (4) Originality and creativity of the project idea (max.
 10 points); - (5) Feasibility of the project idea to be completed within a clearly defined timeframe and within the maximum grant allocation available (max.
 20 points); - (6) Potential of the proposed project to have positive outcomes for the community (max.
 15 points);